Epic Systems to require COVID vaccination for employees

-All U.S. based Epic Systems employees will be required to be fully vaccinated against COVID-19 by October, according to a notice sent to staff Friday night.
+All U.S.-based employees of Epic Systems, Dane County’s largest private employer, will be required to be fully vaccinated against COVID-19 by October, according to a notice sent to staff Friday night.

 Changes to Epic System’s COVID guidance also include new masking requirements on the Verona campus, in meeting rooms that exceed 75% capacity and while getting food or drink at culinary outlets, including coffee carts.

-Management cited new guidelines put forth by the federal Center for Disease Control and Prevention as well as Public Health Madison and Dane County - both agencies now recommend people wear masks in indoor public places due to the rise of the new, highly contagious delta variant, along with vaccination to help mitigate COVID spread.
+Management cited new guidelines put forth by the federal Centers for Disease Control and Prevention as well as Public Health Madison and Dane County — both agencies now recommend vaccination and that people wear masks in indoor public places due to the rise of the highly contagious COVID-19 delta variant.

-The company has scheduled a clinic for employees to receive the Pfizer vaccine on Aug.
+The company has scheduled clinics for employees to receive the Pfizer vaccine on Aug.
 17 and Sept.
-8, and roughly 97% of staff at Epic Systems' Verona campus has been fully vaccinated, according to a notice released by the employer.
+8. Roughly 97% of employees at Epic’s Verona campus have already been fully vaccinated, according to a company notice.

 The announcement came after the Wisconsin Department of Health Services recorded 1,058 new cases of COVID-19 across the state Friday, the highest since Feb.
 10, when the state health department recorded 1,184 new cases of the virus; and after Dane County was elevated from moderate to substantial risk for transmission by the CDC.